Last Updated: October 12, 2022

 Various wine types pair perfectly well with ham.
-Therefore, if you are a lover of reds, you will surely find a perfect variety to suit your taste, be it the lighter reds like Pinot Noir or bold reds like Cabernet Sauvignon.
+If you are a lover of reds, then you will surely find a perfect variety to suit your taste, be it lighter reds like Pinot Noir or bold reds like Cabernet Sauvignon.

-Also, if you would instead settle for whites, the likes of Gewürztraminer and Rieslings are equally exceptional when paired with ham.
-However, you must always consider the preparation method you used in making the ham.
+Also, if you would instead settle for whites, then the likes of Gewürztraminer and Rieslings are equally exceptional when paired with ham.
+You must always consider the preparation method used in making the ham.

 What wine goes with honey-glazed ham?